jlbradley1844/jlbradley1844.github.io/_posts/2018-08-08-after-democracy.md

 process can be corrupted in a number of ways.
-It is not a requirement that initiatives come from the elected institutions; in fact, it is expected that many of the initiatives are themselves products of the community that exected institutions simply provide feedback on.
+It is not a requirement that initiatives come from the elected institutions; in fact, it is expected that many of the initiatives are themselves products of the community input, and in many cases the elected institutions simply provide feedback on before implementation.
 However, one critical purpose of this institution is to serve as a check of any passions a majority may have.
 Introducing majority referendum into this structure would, at is worst, serve to undermine elected officials whose charter is to make informed decisions on behalf of the community, as well as ensure that minority views are taken into account in decisions.

 **Importance of Civic Virtues**